willwoodward/clash-manager/README.md

 - NodeJS for any back-end processes

 # To-do List:
-- Add Tailwind to my Vue project, may need to have created with Vite
+- Add functions for updating clan information too
+- Finish sidebar styling
+- Add all page links

 ### HTML:
-- Add a sidebar

 ### index.js
 - Tidy up so Jacob can read it